ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

    - FastAPI, uvicorn, python-multipart for API handling

 ## What's Left to Build (Dashboard Focus, Supporting GHOSTLY+ Proposal WPs):

+**IMPORTANT NOTE ON DEVELOPMENT ALIGNMENT WITH DATA MANAGEMENT PLAN (DMP):** All features outlined below, especially those involving any aspect of data handling (collection, input, storage, processing, visualization, security, retention, and export), **MUST** be developed in strict alignment with the **[Data Management Plan (data_management_plan.md)](mdc:docs/00_PROJECT_DEFINITION/ressources/data_management_plan.md)**.
+This includes adhering to the specified clinical variables, primary/secondary outcomes, data types, ethical guidelines (consent, pseudonymization), security protocols, and the defined roles for data systems (Supabase as operational DB; REDCap for eCRF/clinical trial master data/archive; Pixiu for long-term research data archive; SharePoint for documents).
+The DMP is the guiding document for these aspects.

 ### Phase 3: Authentication and Authorization System (Supporting WP2, WP3, WP4, WP5 - aligns with `UX_UI_specifications.md` Admin persona A1-A2)
 1. ✅ Implement basic email/password login (Done in consolidated React frontend).